What is it Like Colouring the Hair for a Huge Campaign?

 View this post on Instagram

 Gucci #gucciprefall19 this mohawk is everything!
-Thanks @ufokink for@being so patient for this hair masterpiece! @gucci @guccibeauty @alessandro_michele @michelatafuri21 Shot by: @_glen_luchford Creative: @christophersimmonds Hair: @paulhanlonhair Hair colour: @bradbakerhair MUA: @thomasdekluyver Nails: @jennynails @crazycolorltd @wellahairuk @olaplexuk
+Thanks @ufokink [email protected] so patient for this hair masterpiece! @gucci @guccibeauty @alessandro_michele @michelatafuri21 Shot by: @_glen_luchford Creative: @christophersimmonds Hair: @paulhanlonhair Hair colour: @bradbakerhair MUA: @thomasdekluyver Nails: @jennynails @crazycolorltd @wellahairuk @olaplexuk

 “A number of the looks were inspired by that infamous at home bleach job look.
 I created this using bleach and then coated the hair in Crazy Color Fire to inject a vibrant pop of colour that would tie the look together and echo the punk scene inspiration reference.”